 2022 marked the seventh year that the Kingsmen have performed in the DCA Alumni Spectacular show.
 After a 2 year hiatus due to Covid, it was exhilarating to be on the field again, playing for a very receptive audience.
 The Kingsmen began our show with "Hallelujah", which was the off-the-line number in 1970.
 Next was the 32xl drum solo into their Color Presentation of "America", followed by "Cry Me A River” featuring soprano soloist Gary Wood.
 Their trademark song, “Ghost Riders in the Sky” was next.
 Our closing number was the 60's drum solo into the Kingsmen’s modern adaptation of their 1972 exit number, “Shuffle Off to Buffalo” again featuring Gary Wood as soloist.

-All music is arranged by Steve Cooley.
+All brass music is arranged by Steve Cooley.
 Assisting with the horns is Drum Major Chuck Lute.
 Drum parts are written and arranged by Paul Neiss, Jr. with assistance provided by Terry Roof.
 Ron Raahauge is Honor Guard Captain.

 The Kingsmen Alumni are directed by: